 Anca Poterașu Gallery is a contemporary art gallery founded in May 2011 in a late 19th century old heritage building in Bucharest.
-Starting out from just 20 m2 of exhibition space in a unique turn-of-the-century-old setting, the Gallery has since expanded, becoming one of the best well-known art establishments in the city.
-In 2019, the new gallery space opened on Popa Soare 26, with more space to host exhibitions, project-spaces and art-talks in the same charming historical neighbourhood it started out in.
-During 2018 – 2019, it ran the curatorial exhibition programme in the guest gallery space of the Spinnerei Leipzig.
+Starting out from just 20 m2 of exhibition space in a unique turn-of-the-century-old setting, the Gallery has since expanded.
+It is now one of the best well-known art establishments in the city.
+In 2019, the new gallery location opened on Popa Soare 26, with more space to host exhibitions, project-spaces and art-talks.
+During 2018 – 2019, the gallery ran the curatorial exhibition programme in the guest gallery space of the Spinnerei Leipzig.

-The Gallery shows art in different media – painting, drawing, art-objects, installation, photography and moving image work.
-It focuses on presenting, supporting, promoting and furthering the career of Romanian artists – well-established names such as Matei Bejenaru, Decebal Scriba, Doina Simionescu film-maker Irina Botea, Belu-Simion Făinaru, Nicu Ilfoveanu or Robert Koteles, Zoltan Bela and Aurora Kiraly as well as younger emerging artists, such as Iulian Bisericaru, Dragoș Bădiță, Larisa Crunțeanu, Stoyan Dechev, Daniel Djamo and Olivia Mihălțianu.
+Showing art in different media – painting, drawing, art-objects, installation, photography and moving image work the gallery represents primarily Romanian artists: well-established names such as Matei Bejenaru, Decebal Scriba, Doina Simionescu film-maker Irina Botea, Belu-Simion Făinaru, Nicu Ilfoveanu or Robert Koteles, Zoltan Bela and Aurora Kiraly as well as younger emerging artists, such as Iulian Bisericaru, Dragoș Bădiță, Larisa Crunțeanu, Stoyan Dechev, Daniel Djamo and Olivia Mihălțianu.

 The exhibition programme is centred on curatorial practice that encourages collaborations with art practitioners from across the country and from around the world.
 Organising between five and seven shows a year, the programme varies between solo and group exhibitions from Anca Poterasu Gallery’s roster as well as guest artists.
 The international residency programme – Plantelor 58 – has been initiated in 2015 by expanding the existing exhibition space with living and working quarters for the resident artists from around the world.